jhap1982/giveituruguay/2017/2017-06-22 - FirstOntario Centre, Hamilton, Canada/README.md

 7. I Wanna Be Your Dog part of
 8. Right on Time
 9. Emit Remmus
-Go Robot
+10. Go Robot
-Californication
+11. Californication
-Aeroplane
+12. Aeroplane
-Detroit
+13. Detroit
-Did I Let You Know
+14. Did I Let You Know
-Under the Bridge
+15. Under the Bridge
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Sometimes part of JOSH
+17. Sometimes part of JOSH
-Goodbye Angels
+18. Goodbye Angels
-Give It Away
+19. Give It Away

 ## Notes